 Most commercial loans are floating-rate, so the interest received by the loan holder will increase if the general short-term commercial interest rate (usually keyed to the London Interbank Overnight Rate, or LIBOR) increases.
 Thus, the loan holder is largely protected against inflation.
 Loans typically rank higher than bonds in order of payment in case the company goes bankrupt, and some loans are secured by liens on particular company-owned assets like vehicles or oil wells.
 For these reasons, in the event of bankruptcy, the recovery on loans is higher (around 70%) than for bonds (average around 40%).
 This all sounds good, but it should be noted that the underlying assets, the loans themselves, are very illiquid.
 If shareholders sell in a market downturn, they will get a poor price for their shares, since the fund will have difficulty finding someone (usually a private dealer) to buy the loans it is trying to unload.
 Junk bonds face the same liquidity crunch in the event of a market panic.

 Various funds are available which hold baskets of these bank loans, also called senior loans or leveraged loans.
 One of the largest loan funds is the PowerShares Senior Loan ETF (BKLN), which currently yields about 4%.
 Most of its loans are rated BB and B, i.e. just below investment grade.
 Week to week, this fund’s value fluctuates less than most high yield bond funds.
 However, it lost more long-term share value than VWEHX or HYS over the past five years, while also paying less interest.
-A bank loan fund may be a reasonable place to park money for a few months, but a better longer-term play in the loan space might be a high quality business development company, as discussed below.
+The American Beacon floating rate fund SPFPX has done much better over time- – a conservative policy on choice of loan holdings in the fund has kept share value relatively stable.
+A bank loan fund may be a reasonable place to park money for a few months, but a better longer-term play (more volatility but much higher yields) in the loan space might be a high quality business development company, as discussed below.

 High-Dividend Common Stocks